Things You Should Know About – Keep Important Financial Information Updated

-Be certain that you are not “under insured”.
-Check with your insurance agent to see that you have the correct coverage on your home and family.
+Be certain that you are not “underinsured.”
+Check with your insurance agent to see that you have the correct coverage for your home and family.
 Don’t try to save money by insuring your house for less than it would cost to replace it in a disaster.
 Ask about an umbrella policy which will protect your family if you are sued.
 Check your life insurance values.

 Are you insured well enough that your family would not have to struggle if something unexpected happens to you?

 Check your credit reports yearly to make certain there are no errors.
 This is also a way to discover identity theft.
 If there are credit cards or other accounts you do not recognize, you should contact the reporting company.

 Leave relevant financial information updated in an easily accessible place (in the case of emergency) with your passwords and information about where important papers are.
 Include the name of your lawyer, keys to safe deposit boxes, a list of bank accounts and stock accounts.
 Family members should know information about your business, also.

 Have an emergency fund.
 You don’t have to put away much each payday, but you should try to save a nominal amount with regularity.
 Consider it a “debt” and pay your emergency fund first.
 Financial wizards say you should have enough savings to cover at least three months living expenses in case you die or are incapacitated.
 You can also purchase insurance that will pay your expenses in the event of disability.

 Pay Credit Card Bills in Full Each Month